 For example, the composite of cotton and polyester is called poly-cotton.

 Polyester is very hard to dye but in the meantime doesn’t lose its color for a long time.
-Polyester is one of the most used materials in the fashion industry due to its low price and qualities.
+Polyester is one of the most used materials in the fashion industry due to its low price and quality.

 In leggings, polyester is the material you find more often.